adebayopeter/document-stamp-api/README.md

    curl -X POST -F file=@document.pdf -F stamp="TOP SECRET" http://127.0.0.1:5000/stamp -o stamped_document.pdf
    ```

-2. `/stamp_image`
+2. `/stamp/image`

-   Description: Stamps the PDF document with the given image.
+   Description: Stamps the PDF document or image file with the given image.

    Method: POST

    Form Data:
-   - `file`: The PDF file to be stamped.
+   - `file`: The PDF or image file to be stamped.
    - `stamp_image`: The image file to use as a stamp.

    Example: